pavanakarthik12/aurix/README.md

 - Review-and-confirm flow before transactions land in the expense ledger

 ### SMS Expense Parser
-- Parses Indian bank SMS notifications (UPI/Card/IMPS) with clipboard-paste support (`features/expenses/sms-ingest.tsx`)
+- Parses Indian bank SMS notifications (UPI/Card/IMPS) with clipboard-paste support — extracting amount, merchant, category, *and* the transaction date from formats like `DD-Mon-YYYY` / `DD/MM/YYYY` (`features/expenses/sms-ingest.tsx`)

 ### 🧾 Wow Feature: AI Receipt Intelligence (partial)
 Validation and confidence-flagging scaffolding exists, but LLM reasoning over line items ("This purchase belongs to Dining…") and duplicate-receipt detection are not yet wired to the AI layer.